BlueNexus6674/DTCS/README.md

 ~/Documents/CaydeSetupScript.bash
 ```

-2. Select ```Auto-Install```
+2. Select ```Auto-Install```.

 3. Post-install, restart.

-4. Add CaydeLauncher to Favourites from AppDrawer
+4. Add CaydeLauncher to Favourites from AppDrawer.

-5. Optionally delete CaydeSetupScript.bash
+5. Optionally delete CaydeSetupScript.bash.

-6. Open CaydeLauncher
+6. Open CaydeLauncher.

-7. Select ```Install Enviroment Menu```
+7. Select ```Install Enviroment Menu```.

-8. Install Enviroment Menu options as needed (OR USE AUTO-INSTALL)
+8. Install Enviroment Menu options as needed (OR USE AUTO-INSTALL).

-It's recommended to install and launch IsaacSIM at least once before using this repository.
+It is recommended to install and launch IsaacSIM at least once before using this repository.